MahkamehRasouli/Thyroid-Cancer/README.md

    something a script can safely automate, so `preprocessing.py` only *flags* out-of-range binary values for your manual review rather than auto-correcting them.

-## Data note

-This code expects a CSV with the column names in `config.py` (`FEATURE_COLS` + `Outcome`), matching Table 2.
-It does not include or require your original patient data — you'll need to supply that yourself when running it for real results.